Amretasre002762670/TwitterDeals/README.md

 **Use Cases with SQL Queries and Relational Algebra Depiction:**

-**1. Use Case:** Get all the users who have tweeted regarding Walmart Deals
+**1. Use Case:** Get all the users who have tweeted regarding Walmart Deals.
-Description: View all the Twitter users who have tweeted regarding Walmart Black Friday Deals
+Description: View all the Twitter users who have tweeted regarding Walmart Black Friday Deals.
 Actor: Walmart Admin
-Precondition: The user must have a Twitter account
+Precondition: The user must have a Twitter account.
 Steps:
-Actor action: Search for tags such as #BlackFriday #Walmart System Responses: Retrieves all the tweets that match the tags used.
+Actor action: Search for tags such as #BlackFriday #Walmart.
+System Responses: Retrieves all the tweets that match the tags used.
 Get the user name who has tweeted the tweets.
 The use case ends.
 Post Condition: Users retrieved successfully.
-Alternate Path: Searches with wrong hashtags and keywords
+Alternate Path: Searches with wrong hashtags and keywords.
 Error: Gets incorrect and irrelevant tweets.

 **Relational Algebra Equation:**